jonkarrer/Feedback-App/README.md

 Here is what I learned:

+- Write test with playwright.
 - Make an async store in svelte for a global databse.
 - How to route a SPA in Svelte
 - How to read, write, and modify a firebase database.
 - Using dynamic routes to display dynamic data.
-- Addjusting a core button component with CSS variables
+- Adjusting a core button component with CSS variables

 ### Built With